What Causes Problems in a Cushing’s Syndrome Dog’s Back Legs?

 Depending on the severity of your dog’s back leg weakness, assistive devices such as ramps, harnesses, or slings can provide support and stability during walks or when going up and down stairs.

-Using an assistive device can help take the pressure off your Cushing’s syndrome dog’s back legs and let you help your dog get around.
+Using an assistive device can help relieve the pressure on your Cushing’s syndrome dog’s back legs and allow you to help your dog get around.

 Environmental Modifications